 Softbank G moves to sell almost all remaining stake in Alibaba – report (3)

 Prosus and SoftBank both announced comprehensive plans last year and are acting in part for reasons other than the China outlook.
-But it dampens investor optimism about Beijing’s recent promises to welcome foreign capital and ease its stranglehold on the tech sector.
+But it dampens investor optimism regarding Beijing’s recent promises to welcome foreign capital and ease its stranglehold on the tech sector.

-“SoftBank’s reported plan to reduce its exposure to Alibaba could signal a growing loss of foreign investor confidence in Chinese tech companies,” said Junron Yip, market strategist at IG Asia.
+“SoftBank’s reported plan to reduce its exposure to Alibaba might signal a growing loss of foreign investor confidence in Chinese tech companies,” said Junron Yip, market strategist at IG Asia.
 There is a risk that there will be growing concerns that more moves will follow suit.”

 Tencent’s shares plunged to their biggest drop in nearly two months in Hong Kong on Thursday, while Alibaba lost up to $13 billion in market capitalization on Thursday.